The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-given on the top by the sending all non-infinite coefficients to 0, and on the bottom by projection onto the first component.
-With notation as in Example \ref{ex:pairs}, this makes the pair $\mathbf T$ into an $\mathbf S$-algebra.
+where the $\sigma_0$ is the homomorphism as in (\ref{eq:sigma-0}) and $\sigma_1$ is defined by sending a tropical multivariate power series to its support.
+This makes the pair $\mathbf T _m$ into an $\mathbf S _m$-algebra.
 Furthermore, $\sigma$ sends the differentially enhanced valuation $\mathbf{v}$ to the $\mathbf{w}$ of Example \ref{ex:diff-enhancements}.
-Thus it is the link between the framework for TDEs as developed by Grigoriev in \cite{grig} and that of \cite{gianmereta}: the new framework refines Grigoriev's one and includes it as a special case, thus solutions for a differential equations in the refined setting are also solutions in Grigoriev's sense.
+Thus it is the link between the framework for TDEs as developed by Grigoriev in \cite{grig} and the more general one of \cite{gianmereta}: the new framework refines Grigoriev's one and includes it as a special case, thus solutions for a differential equations in the refined setting are also solutions in Grigoriev's sense.